blue928/azure-e2e-terraform/README.md

 - login to the registrar for the domain you used.
 You'll notice in portal.azure.com there is an entry for DNS for the zone you created.
 If you look at the details it will tell you the four dns servers that microsoft assigned to you.
 You'll need to edit your domain name entry to reference those 4 dns servers.

-- At this point all infrastructure is deployed, including the ACR registry, but not the Drupal app itself.
-Go into devops and create the default docker pipeline "build and push image to azure container registry."
+- At this point all infrastructure is deployed, including the ACR registry, but not the Drupal app itself, which requires the ACR to be deployed first.
+Go into Devops and create the default docker pipeline "build and push image to azure container registry."
 Fill these out with your credentials.
 Run the Pipeline to build the Docker image.

 - In Portal.azure.com click on the ACR registry to get the ACR Hostname, repository, image name, and tag.